mistricky/mistricky/README.md

   <a href=""><img src="https://img.shields.io/badge/-Mistricky-black?logo=dev.to" alt="DEV" /></a>

   <div>
     Hii there, welcome to Mist's profile, have a happy landing.
-My name is Mist, an WEB developer from ChengDu, I'm working on blockchain wallet currently, and Mist is also name of an Ethereum wallet.
+My name is Mist, an software developer from ChengDu, I'm working on blockchain wallet currently, and Mist is also name of an Ethereum wallet.
 Actually coding already is a important part of my life, nowdays, I'd love to spend most of my free time at <a href="https://github.com/wizardoc/wizard">Wizardoc</a>.
-I'm really happy to hava a chat with u about interesting technical topic, looking forward to your email.
+I'm really happy to have a chat with u about interesting technical topic, looking forward to your email.
   </div>
 </div>